The Sheffield, Ashton-under-Lyne and Manchester Railway – 4

 Emblin argues strongly that Sir Alexander Henderson managed his way out of trouble by expansion.
 [5: p711] That seems to have been that practice of his predecessors as well.
 The result being that the company was highly leveraged and still not the best investment for ordinary shareholders.

-It also does not alter my opinion that my local railway company had a great part to play in the issues which has to be managed by the GCR throughout its life.
+It also does not alter my opinion that my, then, local railway company had a great part to play in the issues which has to be managed by the GCR throughout its life.

 References